 We will only share personal data with selected parties when we are legally permitted to do so, for example with partner firms requiring such information during construction projects.
 When we share data with others, we put contractual arrangements and security mechanisms in place to protect the data and to comply with our data protection, confidentiality and security standards.

 7 - Locations of processing

-7.1.
-Other IFC Member Companies.
-For details of our member firm locations, please go to our Contact page for details of our member firm locations.
-We may share personal data with other IFC Group Companies where necessary for administrative purposes and to provide professional services to our clients (e.g. when providing services involving advice from IFC Group Companies in different territories).
-Our business contacts are visible to and used by IFC users from other IFC Group Companies.
+For details of our company locations, please go to our Contact Page.
+We may share personal data with other IFC Group companies where necessary for administrative purposes and to provide professional services to our clients (e.g. when providing services involving advice from IFC Group Companies in different territories).
+Our business contacts are visible to and used by IFC Group users from other IFC Group companies..

 8 - Changes to this privacy statement

 We recognise that transparency is an ongoing responsibility so we will keep this privacy statement under regular review.

 This privacy statement was updated on 2nd May 2018.